mmalenta/docker_tutorial/README.md

 **Exercise (2 minutes):** think about different strategies you could use to reduce the size of your build context.
-How much data do you need available during the buid?Is moving your Dockerfile to a separate, empty directory enough?
+How much data do you need available during the build?
+Is moving your Dockerfile to a separate, empty directory enough?
 Do you need to use a `.dockerignore` file?

 ## 3.2 Efficient and safe build of containers